letter-t/Vencord/README.md

 ## Changes Made in this Fork

 -   User plugins added:
+    -   FixedTimestamps: allows for editing the timestamp formats that Discord shows.
+Similar to the BetterDiscord plugin that allows you to change the timestamps shown on messages.
-    -   UndraggableIcons (makes server icons undraggable)
+    -   UndraggableIcons: makes server icons undraggable
-    -   AvatarHover (shows an enlarged version of profile pictures, emojis, and more when holding Ctrl)
+    -   AvatarHover: shows an enlarged version of profile pictures, emojis, and more when holding Ctrl
-    -   AutoBypass (bypasses chat filters for many automoderation bots) (PLEASE USE RESPONSIBLY)
+    -   AutoBypass: bypasses chat filters for many automoderation bots (PLEASE USE RESPONSIBLY)
-    -   \[HIDDEN\] Project2 (hidden due to its potential to be modified and used for raiding)
+    -   \[HIDDEN\] Project2: hidden due to its potential to be modified and used for raiding
--   NOTE: all changes made to VencordNative.ts, VencordNativeStub.ts, package.json, and pnpm-lock.yaml are only required for Project2 (which is not present here)
+-   NOTE: all changes made to VencordNative.ts, VencordNativeStub.ts, package.json, and pnpm-lock.yaml are only required for Project2 (which is not present here) (I will be fixing these by adding a native.ts file in the folder for this plugin later)

 ## Installing / Uninstalling